-Argentina tourist attractions are many.
-This incredible country has something for just about anybody: cities packed with interesting museums; a fantastic cultural life; tango galore; unique wildlife; mountains and glaciers; jungle and waterfalls; infinite possibilities for adventure seekers; friendly people who are always in for fun; incredible food and delicious wines.
+You’ll find cities packed with interesting museums, a fantastic cultural life, tango galore, unique wildlife, mountains and glaciers, jungle and waterfalls, infinite possibilities for adventure seekers, friendly people who are always in for fun, incredible food, and delicious wines.

-If you are planning your first trip to Argentina, you are certainly wondering what places you should not skip and what the unmissable things to do are.
+If you are planning your first trip to Argentina, you may be trying to decide what the best things to do in Argentina are for your upcoming trip.
 Don’t worry!
 Since I have been many times, I thought I’d share my knowledge with you and have selected the very best for you.

 Explore the magnificent Buenos Aires